I was reminded of how alfalfa herbal tea helped me recover my energy and build my blood back after having 3 babies in 25 months!

 Alfalfa is a tonic herb and nourishes the whole body because it contains all the vitamins, minerals and trace minerals we know about.
-This plant only grows to less than 2′ tall, but it can put its roots down into the soil for more than 25 feet.
+This plant only grows to less than 2′ tall, but it can put its roots down more than 25 feet into the soil.
 Just imagine that!

 Alfalfa is loaded (really high levels) with vitamins A, B, C, D, E, K, chlorophyll, beta carotene & calcium and is a frugal way to improve health.
 Known to be helpful in chronic fatigue syndrome.

 Vitamin K is beneficial when blood clotting properties are required.

 People who have been on antibiotics such as amoxicillin, gentamycin, tetracycline, and streptomycin can benefit from this since it can restore the levels of Vitamin K which is depleted when using these antibiotics, as well as cholesterol-lowering drugs, steroids, and anti-seizure medication.

 This testimonial illustrates how alfalfa can help the often tired mother of younger children:

 Got my energy back! by Jill F.